RetroReversing/retroReversing/pages/consoles/saturn/SegaSaturnSDK.md

 Created by Geoff Caras of `The Igneous Group` it is software with included source code to contact a Sega Saturn CartDev kit from a PC.

 ### HSITool
-The HSITool is a command line program that runs on the PC to connect to the saturn development kit.
+The HSITool is a command line program that runs on the PC to connect to the Saturn Development Kit.
 It uses the SCSI and ASPI interface to control the CartDev hardware from the PC.

 You can do actions such as read memory or capture audio output.
 Very useful for debugging as you can get the current registers or even write new register values when at a breakpoint.